Amarok24/TXP-XML-Parser/README.md

 - Export of node query results to a CSV file (or XML file as well)

 If you should find any issues, just let me know - preferably through GitHub discussions (https://github.com/Amarok24/TXP-XML-Parser/discussions).

+### License:
+This project is released as permissive free software under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0)